FeatureBaseDB/www/content/blog/why-oci.md

-We recently had the good fortune of being chosen to participate in the [Oracle Startup Accelerator](https://www.oracle.com/startup/) program, and they've strongly encouraged us to put Oracle's cloud offering (OCI) to the test.
+We recently had the good fortune of being chosen to participate in the [Oracle Startup Accelerator](https://www.oracle.com/startup/) program, and they've strongly encouraged us to put OCI to the test.

-As we started to take OCI for a spin, we were pleasantly surprised by a number of things:
+As we started to take it for a spin, we were pleasantly surprised by a number of things:

 1. It emulates AWS in a lot of ways, so it feels fairly familiar.
 2. It was built from the ground up to work with [Terraform](https://www.terraform.io/) which is muy bueno.